Filling Non-Salad Salads

 7 of 11All photos

 Crunchy veggies like tri-colored bell peppers and cucumber get tossed with chopped tomatoes feta and olives for traditional Greek flavors.
-Add quinoa (or the grain of your choice) and it's instantly elevated from a snack to this filling Greek Super Grains Salad.
+Add quinoa (or the grain of your choice) and it's instantly elevated from a snack to this filling salad.
 A little red wine vinegar and quality olive oil and you're good to go.

 Photo: Eats Well With Others